 Finally, try sending a test email to the account and see if everything is working fine.

 You need to have some patience as it would take some time to make the effect.
-If you find any difficulty in transferring your mails you can Contact Us and we can help you in migrating your emails between the different servers.
+If you find any difficulty in transferring your mails you can Contact Us and we can help you in cpanel transfer email accounts to new server.

 Also check Troubleshooting ESXi hosts